 Eugenia are woody, evergreen flowering plants in the Myrtle family.
 Often found in landscapes as ornamentals, Eugenia’s glossy green leaves can become infected with the eugenia psyllid (Trioza eugeniae).
-The eugenia psyllid sucks plant juices from leaves and excretes honeydew that provides habitat for sooty mold.
+The eugenia psyllid sucks plant juices from leaves and secretes honeydew that provides habitat for sooty mold.
 Introduced to California from Australia in 1988, eugenia psyllid has become a serious threat to local landscapes.

 Eugenia psyllid identification